C++ cmath log10() - Calculate Base-10 Logarithm

 Introduction

-The log10() function in C++ belongs to the cmath library and is utilized to compute the base-10 logarithm of a given number.
-This mathematical function is crucial for calculations involving exponential scaling, scientific data processing, and engineering applications where logarithmic values are essential for formulas and analyses.
+The log10() function (aka log base 10) in C++ is a part of the cmath library and is used to compute the base-10 logarithm of the given number.
+This function is crucial for calculations involving exponential scaling, scientific data processing, and engineering applications where logarithmic values are essential for formulas and analyses.

 In this article, you will learn how to effectively use the log10() function when working with different numerical data types in C++.
-You will explore common scenarios in programming where base-10 logarithmic calculation is needed, ensuring you apprehend the scope and utility of this function.
+Explore common scenarios in C++ programming where log base 10 calculation is needed, ensuring you apprehend the scope and utility of this function.

 1. Include the cmath library.